-The film caused some scandal in Italy at the time of its release.
-Ten days after premiering in Milan, the film was seized by the courts, and the director, Ruggero Deodato, was arrested and charged with obscenity.
-He was later charged with murder and faced life in prison on the belief that several of the actors were murdered for the camera.
+Ten days after its premiere in Milan, the film was seized by the Italian courts, and director Ruggero Deodato was arrested and charged with obscenity.
+He was later charged with murdering several actors on camera, and faced life in prison.
+The cast had signed contracts requiring them to disappear for a year after shooting, to maintain the illusion that they'd died.
 Deodato contacted Luca Barbareschi and told him to contact the three other actors who played the missing film team.
-He presented the actors, alive and well, to the courts, and thus, the murder charges were dropped.
-The film remained banned in Italy for another three years.
+When the actors appeared in court, alive and well, the murder charges were dropped.

-The iconic poster image for the film shows a "cannibal" girl impaled on a stick.
-Upon being summoned to court in order to assert that no actors were harmed during production, Ruggero Deodato explained that the girl simply sat on a bicycle seat attached to the pole's base, while holding a small pointed balsa wood piece in her mouth.
-The fake blood was then added.
-He commented that the girl had an unusually calm temperament to be able to remain so still during the filming.
+The iconic poster image for the film shows a cannibal girl impaled on a stick.
+In court, Ruggero Deodato explained that the girl sat on a bicycle seat attached to the pole's base, while holding a small pointed piece of balsa wood in her mouth.
+Fake blood was added afterward.
+He commented that the girl was unusually calm, and remained very still during filming.

 After seeing the film, director Sergio Leone wrote a letter to Ruggero Deodato, which stated, "Dear Ruggero, what a movie!
 The second part is a masterpiece of cinematographic realism, but everything seems so real that I think you will get in trouble with all the world."

-A real-life incident inspired this film.
-Ruggero Deodato, the director, based the film on a real incident he watched about a documentary crew who died investigating cannibals.
-The real-life documentary he saw, showing incidents he depicted in the film, was destroyed after it was discovered.
-Despite the footage being destroyed, an Italian cable network claimed it had a copy and was going to show it uncut.
-It never did, however, but it was confirmed that the station was serious about its advertisements and did possess a copy of the original film).
-Ruggero Deodato has said his film was a much tamer version of those videos and more inspired by seeing his son watching regular TV news.
+Director Ruggero Deodato said he based the film on film he saw about a documentary crew who died while investigating cannibals in Africa.
+The documentary, showing incidents he depicted in the film, was destroyed after its discovery.
+An Italian cable network claimed it had a copy and was going to show it uncut.
+It never showed the film, but confirmed that they had a copy of the original.

 A final subtitle at the end of the film states "Projectionist John K. Kirov was given a two-month suspended jail sentence and fined $10,000 for illegal appropriation of film material.
 We know that he received $250,000 for that same footage." is a reference to a distributor who screened the real cannibal footage that Ruggero Deodato based the film on.

-Ruggero Deodato reviewed hours upon hours of execution footage to create "The Last Road To Hell" Sequence.
-He later alleged that some of the footage he watched showed up in the "Faces Of Death" videos, a lot of which was rejected because it seemed fake when he saw it.
+To create "The Last Road To Hell" sequence, Ruggero Deodato watched hours of execution footage.
+He later claimed that some of the footage he watched showed up in the "Faces Of Death" videos, and that he'd rejected it because it seemed fake.